JeanBaptisteWATENBERG/kubectl-typescript-plugin/README.md

 plugin using typescript.

-It uses [pkg](https://github.com/vercel/pkg) to build cross platform executable binaries that can run on devices where no is not installed.
+It uses [pkg](https://github.com/vercel/pkg) to build cross platform executable binaries that can run on devices where node is not installed.

 ## Usage